 Very friendly and bold cats may see visitors as something pleasurable and exciting whilst more nervous or sensitive cats may become worried by the presence of unfamiliar people in the home.

-Ensuring your cat always has the means to escape and hide or get up high will help to make her feel safer in these situations.
+Ensuring your cat always has the means to escape and hide or get up high will help to make them feel safer in these situations.
 If your cat is sensitive or shy then it may be helpful to follow these guidelines:-

-- If your cat is motivated by food treats, ask your guests to gently throw some of your cat’s favourite treats on the ground a short distance away from her, encouraging your cat to approach.
+- If your cat is motivated by food treats, ask your guests to gently throw some of your cat’s favourite treats on the ground a short distance away from them, encouraging your cat to approach.

 The presence of a new baby